 In Italy, the Communications Guarantor (AgCom) has prepared a strict regulation that will limit the messages of discrimination, especially towards women and migrants.
 Italian TV broadcast risk a heavy fine – “from 10,000 to 250,000 euros” – whenever a news program, a showcase program, a show should put in practice hate behaviours.
 The measure was dictated by the fact that, according to the Italian Guarantor, “some private broadcasters” in 2018 dedicated to the macro-theme of “immigrants, security, fascism, anti-fascism” up to 33% of the space of their news and programs deepening, fostering prejudices and feelings of hatred.

 In March 2018 the #iorispetto (“I respect” in English) project started, co-financed by AICS, the Italian Association of Culture and Sport, which involved 410 classes of first-level secondary schools, in 130 municipalities, with the aim of strengthening the professional skills of professors for the contrast to hate speech, active citizenship and social inclusion.
 Emanuele Russo, contact person for Global Citizenship Education (CGE) projects of CIFA, states that “Bullying is the tip of the iceberg, but the daily life of our kids is full of hate speech: on social media they constantly experience this.
 But almost nobody perceives it, they don’t perceive the difference between it and speeches and relationships based on respect … consequently they don’t experience it as a problem.
-As adults, we are also targeted by the hatespeackers, but we grew in a different context, we recognize it and we understand how to neutralize it.
+As adults, we are also targeted by the hatespeackers, but we grew in a different context, we recognise it and we understand how to neutralise it.
 The young people who are in school today, cannot do it “.
 The #iorispetto project, of which CIFA is the leader, has a partnership composed also of Amnesty International Italy, Ammi, Corep and Icei.

 Europe, in general, has made significant progress in the field of hate speech, both in terms of defining and framing the phenomenon, and with regard to its legislative regulation.
 However, the task of removing the discriminatory content present online is entrusted entirely to some large private companies, which do not represent the totality of the actors operating on the web.
 The delicate tasks of evaluating the validity and the reliability of the reports of its users, as well as, the final decision regarding the content to be removed only burden some players due to this system.
 Moreover, these are actions that aim simply to prevent the spread of these contents on the internet, but that are not sufficient to implement an awareness-raising activity.
 It would therefore be necessary to focus on the promotion of policies aimed at reducing widespread social distress, as well as, at educating and empowering all citizens.